CVPR 2025

 Bio

 Paul Debevec is the chief research officer at Eyeline Studios and adjunct research professor at the Viterbi School of Engineering at the University of Southern California.
-He obtained is PhD degree at the University of Michigan, which laid the foundation for an Acadamy Award winning VFX technique.
+He obtained is PhD degree at UC Berkeley, which laid the foundation for an Acadamy Award winning VFX technique.
 At USC ICT Debevec has led the development of several Light Stage systems that capture and simulate how people and objects appear under real-world illumination, a technique that found countless applications in Hollywood movies.
 He received ACM SIGGRAPH's first Significant New Researcher Award in 2001 and in 2005 he received a Gilbreth Lectureship from the National Academy of Engineering.
 At Eyeline Studios Debevec continues to push the boundaries of VFX and relightable virtual avatars.

-Coffee Break02:25 PM - 02:35 PM
+Coffee Break03:10 PM - 03:30 PM

 None